ericaraujophd/25fa-cs112/content/week09/lab09.md

 In **Stack.h**, add a prototype for `isEmpty()` to the class.
 Recompile and rerun.
 You should now see a linking error, since `isEmpty()` has been prototyped but not defined.

 In **Stack.cpp**, add a definition for `isEmpty()` that will pass the tests.
-This definition should be as simple as possible (e.g., a single line).
-If you get stuck, here is a [hint](lab09-hint.md), but don't use it unless you have to.
+This definition should be as simple as possible (e.g., a single line if possible!).
+Also consider if this function changes anything within the class, and whether or not it needs to be constant or not. <!-- If you get stuck, here is a [hint](lab09-hint.md), but don't use it unless you have to. -->

 Recompile and rerun your test.
 Continue when you pass the test.